 - Hot Water Open: Also known as the common recirculation pump unit, the hot water recirculating pump connects to the main water line and provides warm water to all taps from the water heater.

 - On-demand Recirculating Pump: The on-demand pump uses the least amount of energy while saving the most amount of water since the pump is activated by a switch.
 It automatically shuts off when the motion sensor detects that warm water has arrived at the intended plumbing appliance.

 Call Today For Recirculation Pump Installation

 Recirculating pumps are commonly seen in properties with traditional tank water heaters because the pump helps the water heater heat water even quicker.
-Recirculating pumps are not needed with tankless water heaters as hot water is created on demand with those, and doesn’t sit and refill in the tank like regular water heaters.
-Pipes have a lesser chance of freezing because the recirculating pump is constantly pumping heated water through them.
+Recirculating pumps are not needed with tankless water heaters as hot water is created on-demand with those, and does not sit and refill in the tank like regular water heaters.
+Pipes have a lower chance of freezing because the recirculating pump is constantly pumping heated water through them.
 There are a ton of pros to getting a recirculating pump.
 If you are considering a recirculation pump in Fort Worth, TX or the surrounding areas, contact the True Plumbing team now at 817-542-1980.